antoniopenta/farnese/README.md

-## Geo-Rest-Service
+## FARNESE

-- Geo-Rest-Service is an example of how to develop a lightweight REST service based on FLASK and PostGIS database.
+FARNESE (FlAsk RaNge quEry SErvice) is a lightweight REST service in Flask  to retrieve Point Of Interest (PoI) from  PostGiS using range queries

 ## What it does: